 “It consolidated their knowledge in an original way.
 The session was brilliantly delivered and helped the children feel confident.
 Wellbeing section was very useful and they had the opportunity to discuss SATs worries, very helpful as it’s clearly on the children’s minds.” - Lynne Pickering, Stoke Heath Primary School, Coventry

 Bully 4 U uses drama and discussion as a safe and engaging way to help children to gain a broad understanding of many different forms of bullying, identifying when bullying is happening and exploring strategies to combat and prevent them.
-The programme develops pupils' empathy and respect for others and knowledge of where to go to for help, and also includes work on cyber bullying, top tips on emotional wellbeing and how to stay safe online.
+The programme trains pupils to become Bully Busters and develop their empathy and respect for others and knowledge of where to go to for help.
+Bully 4 U also includes work on cyber bullying, top tips on emotional wellbeing and how to stay safe online.

 You can download further information by clicking or tapping on the links below.